Olympic-class ocean liner: Origin and construction

 Construction of Olympic started in December 1908 and Titanic in March 1909.
 The two ships were built side by side.
+Before building of Olympic began, three entire slipways were razed to the ground in order to give way for the cradles whereupon both sisters would be laid.
+As a result of such density, large surroundings were in demand; 6,000t. gantries towering over 200 ft. accompanied with mobile cranes overhead were built to accommodate their keels.
 The construction of Britannic began in 1911 after the commissioning of Olympic and Titanic's launch.
 Following the sinking of Titanic, the two remaining vessels underwent many changes in their safety provisions.